Security Data Works

 H1-PLATFORM-01, applied to the DSPM/DLP procurement surface.

-Two adjacent observations that strengthen the broader pattern.
-The market-bifurcation lens — policy-first vendors (DSPM, DLP, AI Security) versus pipe-first vendors (Cribl, Tenzir, streaming platforms) — is currently producing acquisition-driven consolidation rather than honest customer-facing positioning.
-CrowdStrike acquired Onum.
-SentinelOne acquired Observo AI.
-Palo Alto Networks acquired Chronosphere.
-The vertical integration is happening through M&A. The infrastructure-cost-allocation pattern emerging from production engagements: roughly 30–50% of total program cost on the pipe layer, 50–70% on the policy layer.
-Programs that allocated only 10–15% to the pipe layer reliably underperformed on the policy platform's headline claims.
+Two adjacent observations strengthen the broader pattern.
+The market-bifurcation lens (policy-first vendors like DSPM, DLP, AI Security versus pipe-first vendors like Cribl, Tenzir, streaming platforms) is currently producing acquisition-driven consolidation rather than honest customer-facing positioning, so CrowdStrike acquired Onum, SentinelOne acquired Observo AI, and Palo Alto Networks acquired Chronosphere, which means the vertical integration is happening through M&A. In the estates I’ve worked, a rough ballpark is that the pipe layer absorbs somewhere around 30–50% of total program cost while the policy layer takes the remaining 50–70%, though that’s an estimate from experience rather than a measured figure across a controlled sample, and the programs that allocated only 10–15% to the pipe layer tended to underperform on the policy platform’s headline claims.

 What would change the answer.
-DSPM vendors explicitly listing infrastructure prerequisites in product documentation rather than burying them in implementation guides — early signs in late 2025 but not yet standard.
-Production case studies that publish the platform alongside the policy platform — the deployments where this is documented openly are the ones that survive the procurement round-trip without retroactive cost surprises.
-A unifying open standard at the policy-platform layer analogous to OCSF at the schema layer — currently absent, and structurally what would let pipes-first infrastructure be usefully decoupled from any single policy vendor.
+The answer shifts if DSPM vendors start listing infrastructure prerequisites in product documentation rather than burying them in implementation guides, and there are early signs of that in late 2025 though it isn't yet standard.
+It shifts further as production case studies publish the platform alongside the policy platform, because the deployments where this is documented openly are the ones that survive the procurement round-trip without retroactive cost surprises.
+And it would shift most of all with a unifying open standard at the policy-platform layer analogous to OCSF at the schema layer, which is currently absent and is structurally what would let pipes-first infrastructure be usefully decoupled from any single policy vendor.

 The pipes are where the program either earns its claims or doesn't.